Buy the publication, eBook, in the Roda e Cruz Collection (Amazon)

 III – To investigate unexplained laws of Nature and the powers latent in man.

 Following that, the text presents an analysis of the major world problems and how they are related to the lack of an intellectual perspective where humanity is shown as a Universal Brotherhood.
-This analysis also makes an attempt to show the beneficial influence that the first Object could have upon the solution of these problems.
-Finally, the text presents an analysis of the significance and the importance of the second and third Objects to the work of the TS.
+This analysis also tries to show the beneficial influence that the first Object could have upon the solution of these problems.

 Experimental Character of the Proposed Thesis

-In the course of this book we shall try to show the differences between the interpretation we present and that which nowadays prevails in the Society, in terms of both their abstract conceptualization and their practical consequences.
-As we have already said, we shall try to show how a proper interpretation of these leading ideas and of the Objects of the TS may result in either the success of immensely beneficent and regenerating drive toward the welfare of the world, or the failure of ineffective labor, which will tend to duplicate the causes of the major problems.
+As we have already said, we shall try to show how a proper interpretation of these leading ideas and of the Objects of the TS may result in either the success of immensely beneficent and regenerating drive toward the welfare of the world, or the failure of ineffective labor, which will tend to reproduce the causes of the major problems.
 We shall also try to show that the interpretation we present appears to be consistent with the original purposes of those Sages who inspired the foundation of the TS.

 Considering the practical purposes of this book, it seems necessary to make it very clear, from the very beginning, that it is presented in an EXPERIMENTAL ATTITUDE, and that it should be judged only by its own internal merits, quite apart from any external authority, even that of the illustrious authors of the many passages quoted.
-Although the author of this book is convinced of the veracity and usefulness of their thesis, it is always good to remember that being convinced is very different from being sure.

-Since this book conveys a somewhat unusual view of “Theosophy”, the “Universal Brotherhood”, and the Objects of the TS, it should be emphasized that it does not represent the opinion of the majority of the members of the TS at this moment, nor is it in any way an official view.
-It is only meant as a contribution to the understanding of an organization whose high aims are not easy to grasp for most people, not even for its members or leaders, as should become clear in the course of the text.
-With this in mind, let us start examining some points in relation to the foundation of the TS, and the influence of the Adepts who inspired its creation.
+Since this book conveys a somewhat unusual view of “Theosophy”, the “Law of Universal Brotherhood”, and the Objects of the TS, it should be emphasized that it does not represent the opinion of most of the members of the TS at this moment, nor is it in any way an official view.
+It is only meant as a contribution to the understanding of an organization whose high aims are not easy to grasp for most people, not even for its members or leaders, as should become clear during the text.